phelim-h/encord-agents/docs/task_agents/examples/index.md

 <!--/codeinclude-->

-And you have an ontology looking like this:
+### Step 2: Set up your Ontology

+Create an Ontology that matches the expected output of your pre-labeling agent.
+For example:

 <figure style="text-align: center">
   <img src="../../assets/examples/tasks_agents/prelabel_video_ontology.png" width="100%"/>
   Project ontology.
 </figure>

+### Step 3: Create a Workflow with a pre-labeling agent node

-If you then set up a workflow like this one with a pre-labeling agent node before the annotation stage, you will be able to pre-label the tasks with the model predictions.
+Create a Workflow template that includes a pre-labeling agent node before the annotation stage to automatically pre-label tasks with model predictions.

 <figure style="text-align: center">
   <img src="../../assets/examples/tasks_agents/prelabel_video_workflow.png" width="100%"/>
   Project workflow.
 </figure>

-Then you can make a pre-labeling agent that looks like this:
+### Step 4: Create your pre-labeling agent

+Create a pre-labeling agent using the following code as a template:

 <!--codeinclude-->